 No genetically modified organisms (GMO)

-In addition, veganic agriculture doesn’t permit the killing of animals, nor the use of products derived from confined animals:
+In addition, veganic agriculture doesn’t use agricultural products that are derived from animals:

 No blood meal, bone meal, feather meal, fish meal, fish emulsion, shrimp compost